|

 pens, are not usually as lightfast as pigment inks.
 Pigmented inks are

 usually lightfast and not for use with fountain pens.
+Permanence can also

 be used in a different context - as in 'permanent marker (immovability)'